Skip to contents

 #> bio27: Radiation of Coldest Period

-#> bio28: Annual Mean Moisture Content
+#> bio28: Mean Moisture Content of Units

-#> bio29: Highest Period Moisture Content
+#> bio29: Highest Moisture Content Unit

-#> bio30: Lowest Period Moisture Content
+#> bio30: Lowest Moisture Content Unit

 #> bio31: Moisture Content Seasonality